History of Quebec: American Revolutionary War

 When the American Revolutionary War broke out in early 1775, Quebec became a target for American forces, that sought to liberate the French population there from British rule.
 In September 1775 the Continental Army began a two-pronged invasion, with one army capturing Montreal while another traveled through the wilderness of what is now Maine toward Quebec City.
 The two armies joined forces, but were defeated in the Battle of Quebec, in which the American General Richard Montgomery was slain.
 The Americans were driven back into New York by the arrival of a large army of British troops and German auxiliaries ("Hessians") in June 1776.

 Before and during the American occupation of the province, there was a significant propaganda war in which both the Americans and the British sought to gain the population's support.
 The Americans succeeded in raising two regiments in Quebec, led by James Livingston and Moses Hazen, one of which served throughout the war.
 Hazen's 2nd Canadian Regiment served in the Philadelphia campaign and also at the Siege of Yorktown, and included Edward Antill, a New Yorker living in Quebec City (who actually led the regiment at Yorktown as Hazen had been promoted to brigadier general), Clément Gosselin, Germain Dionne, and many others.
 Louis-Philippe de Vaudreuil, a Quebecker, was with the French Navy in the Battle of the Chesapeake that prevented the British Navy from reaching Yorktown, Virginia.

 After General John Burgoyne's failed 1777 campaign for control of the Hudson River, Quebec was used as a base for raiding operations into the northern parts of the United States until the end of the war.
+In the Western theater of the war, U.S. forces had much better success in areas north of the Ohio River, which were annexed to Quebec in 1774.
+During the Illinois campaign, Virginia militia leader George Rogers Clark captured Kaskaskia without any loss of life.
+From there, his men marched into and captured Vincennes, but was soon lost to British Lieutenant Colonel Henry Hamilton, the commander at Fort Detroit.
+It was later retaken by Clark in the Siege of Fort Vincennes in February 1779.
+Roughly half of Clark's militia in the theater were French Canadian volunteers sympathetic to the American cause.

-When the war ended, large numbers of Loyalists fled the United States.
-Many were resettled into parts of the province that bordered on Lake Ontario.
+When the war ended in 1783, Quebec shrunk as a result, with portions of its southwest being ceded to the new United States in accordance with the Treaty of Paris.
+Around 75,000 or 15% of the Loyalists fled the new United States, with 85% of the rest choosing to stay.
+These refugees were resettled into parts of the province that bordered on Lake Ontario.
 These settlers eventually sought to separate themselves administratively from the French-speaking Quebec population, which occurred in 1791.